Walnut Stains on Your Hands? Here's How to Banish Them for Good

 Wash with Soap and Warm Water

-First step: Immediately wash your hands thoroughly with soap and warm water to remove any surface dirt and loose particles of the walnut.
+First step: Thoroughly wash your hands with soap and warm water to remove dirt and any loose walnut debris.

-Repetition: Depending on the intensity of the stain, you may need to wash your hands multiple times to reduce the visibility of the stains before moving to more targeted treatments.
+Repetition: Depending on the severity of the stains, you may need to repeat this washing process several times to lighten them before applying other treatments.

 Exfoliation Process